Kaival-Patel/AdFree-Music/README.md

 # Silent Ads

 It just mute the annoying ads in spotify, gaana and jiosaavn.
-Similiar apps can be on play store but hey who trusts them when they read all your notifications so made new one for me...
+<br>Similiar apps can be on play store but hey who trusts them when they read all your notifications so made new one for me...

 ## Getting Started